openschc/schc-dlab/README.md

 ## Setup

-0. Make sure you have `docker` installed.
-Follow the [installation procedure](https://docs.docker.com/engine/install/) according to your platform, as well as the post-installation steps to [manage docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
+0. Make sure [Docker](https://www.docker.com/) is installed on your system (try running `docker info`).
+Follow the [installation procedure](https://docs.docker.com/engine/install/) **according to your platform**, as well as the post-installation steps to [manage docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

-For Ubuntu:
+  - Example for Ubuntu:

 ```bash
 # Add Docker's official GPG key: